Can Encrypted DNS Be Fast?: Results

 \subsection{How Does Network Performance Affect Encrypted DNS Performance?}

 We next study how network latency and throughput characteristics affect the performance of encrypted DNS.

-\paragraph{DoT can meet or beat conventional DNS despite high latencies to resolvers, offering privacy benefits for no performance cost.} \Fref{fig:median_latency_dns_timings}, shows that DoT performs better than DNS as latency increases for Resolver \cloudflare{}; in the case of Resolvers \google{} and \quadnine{}, DoT nearly matches the performance of conventional DNS.
+\paragraph{DoT can meet or beat conventional DNS despite high latencies to resolvers, offering privacy benefits for no performance cost.} \Fref{fig:median_latency_dns_timings} shows that DoT can perform better than DNS as latency increases for Resolvers X and Y; in the case of Resolver Z, DoT nearly matches the performance of conventional DNS.
 We observe similar behavior with the linear ridge regression models shown in~\Fref{fig:latency_rtt_regression}.
-This result can be explained by the fact that the cost of symmetric encryption is small compared to network latency.
+As discussed in~\Fref{sec:protocolperformance}, these results could be explained by transport-layer optimizations in TCP, differences in infrastructure deployments, and lower query loads on DoT resolvers compared to conventional DNS resolvers.

 \paragraph{DoH performs worse than conventional DNS and DoT as latencies to resolvers increase.} \Fref{fig:median_latency_dns_timings} shows that DoH performs substantially worse when latency between the client and recursive resolver is high; \Fref{fig:latency_rtt_regression} shows a similar result with a ridge regression model.
 As discussed in~\Fref{sec:protocolperformance}, this result could be explained by either HTTPS overhead, nascent DoH implementations and deployments, or both.